dsola/number_server/README.md

 - It supports only 9 digit numbers, and any invalid input will conclude closing the client connection.
 - No more than 5 concurrent clients can be connected.

-## How it works
+## How to start application

+## Diagram flow
 Please check the following diagram to have a clear vision of the process flow of each request coming into the server:

 ## How different connections communicate?
-- This application takes advantage of the [Kotlin Coroutines](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/actor.html) to be able to send messages between processed that opened connections to the concurrent server.
+- This application takes advantage of the [Kotlin Coroutines](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/actor.html) to be able to send messages between processes that opened connections to the concurrent server.
 - The client connections send messages through an [Actor](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.channels/actor.html), which acts as a messaging queue.

 ## Tests